wei/pull/README.md

  - Just install **[<img src="https://prod.download/pull-18h-svg" valign="bottom"/> Pull app](https://github.com/apps/pull)**.

-Pull app will automatically watch and pull in upstream's default (master) branch to yours using **hard reset**.
+Pull app will automatically watch and pull in upstream's default (master) branch to yours using **hard reset** every hour.
+You can also manually [trigger](#trigger-manually) it anytime.

 ### Advanced Setup (with config)